List of Pirates of the Caribbean characters: Bootstrap Bill Turner

-Bootstrap is eventually reunited with his son onboard the Flying Dutchman, where Bootstrap is given the task of whipping Will.
+Bootstrap is eventually reunited with his son on board the Flying Dutchman, where Bootstrap is given the task of whipping Will.
 Despite the flogging, Bootstrap and Will bond, albeit rather uneasily, and Bootstrap eventually aids Will in stealing the key to the Dead Man's Chest from a sleeping Jones.
-This comes at the cost of surrendering his soul to Jones for eternity during a game of Liar's Dice.
+This comes at the cost of surrendering his soul to Jones for eternity during a game of Liar's dice.
 Despite Bootstrap admitting that he had abandoned him at an early age and does not deserve salvation, Will promises to free his father from Jones.
 However, Jones discovers this and punishes Bootstrap by forcing him to watch the Kraken destroy Edinburgh Trader, the ship which is harbouring Will.
 Following the devastation, Jones orders Bootstrap to be locked in the brig.
 Bootstrap believes that Will perished on the ship.
-While in the brig, due to grief and the effects of the Flying Dutchman's curse, Bootstrap begins to lose his humanity and to be absorbed into the ship's hull.
-He becomes delusional.
+While in the brig, due to grief and the effects of the Flying Dutchman's curse, Bootstrap begins to lose his humanity and to be absorbed into the ship's hull, and becomes delusional.
 In At World's End, Elizabeth Swann is locked in the same brig as Bootstrap.
 She tells him that Will survived and that he will come to save him.
-He says Will cannot save both Elizabeth and himself—he will only choose her.
 Bootstrap forgets their conversation completely immediately.
 Later, when Admiral James Norrington helps Elizabeth and the other prisoners escape, Bootstrap alerts the other crewmen.
 In his delusion, Bootstrap kills Norrington.
 This apparently wins him Jones's trust, as Jones does not order him to be imprisoned again.

 In the final battle against Jones and Cutler Beckett, Bootstrap, still delusional, fights Will without recognizing him.
 He is subdued by Will, and only recognises his son after seeing Jones stab him.
 In a fit of rage, Bootstrap attacks Jones, allowing Will to kill him.
 With their captain gone, Bootstrap and the other crewmen cut out Will's heart and place it in the Dead Man's Chest, making him the new captain of Flying Dutchman.
 Following the battle's end, Will offers his father the chance to leave the ship and live a normal life, but Bootstrap, desiring to make up for having abandoned Will when he was a boy, chooses to stay with his son aboard Flying Dutchman.

 Following the birth of Henry Turner, Bootstrap Bill becomes a grandfather; therefore, also becoming the father-in-law of Elizabeth.

-"Bootstrap Bill" Turner was the only member of Jones' crew that was not created digitally.
-His appearance was achieved with prosthetics and makeup.
+However, he no longer appears to be aboard the ship in Dead Men Tell No Tales.